 - Dr Rachel Hall-Clifford, at Emory University, Atlanta, is a medical anthropologist who applies social science approaches to global health research and implementation.
-She has carried out research on illness narratives and autopathography, and she shared with me very valuable insights into this form of work.
-Thank you, Rachel. - Dr Paola Esposto, at the University of Oxford, has leading expertise on experiential anthropology and on sensory perception and imagination in the medical encounter.
+She is has carried out research on illness narratives and autopathography, and she shared with me very valuable insights into this form of work.
+Thank you, Rachel. - Dr Paola Esposto, at the University of Oxford, is has leading expertise on experiential anthropology and on sensory perception and imagination in the medical encounter.
 I thank her for helping me relate the personal and imaginative experience of leptospirosis infection to the practical and medical. - Dr Michelle Pentecost, physician-anthropologist at King's College London, I thank for offering very valuable insight into infectious disease management and on the clinical framing of disease risk.
-I thank him also for telling me to stop beating myself up over contracting this rare disease. - I thank Professor Sir Andrew Pollard, Director of the Oxford Vaccine Group, University of Oxford, for his observations on vaccination against leptospirosis infection. - Anthony Wood and Alex Foster both read the work and gave their swimmer's perspectives, which have helped shape this work to be helpful for open water users. - All the above I thank deeply for helping to make this account of leptospirosis infection a much stronger work, for medical anthropologists and swimmers alike. - Finally I thank Pauline Ulijaszek Scott, who has seen leptospirosis infection previously and first-hand, for calling the ambulance.
+I thank he also for telling me to stop beating myself up over contracting this rare disease. - I thank Professor Sir Andrew Pollard, Director of the Oxford Vaccine Group, University of Oxford, for his observations on vaccination against leptospirosis infection. - All the above I thank deeply for helping to make this account of leptospirosis infection a much stronger work, for medical anthropologists and swimmers alike. - Finally I thank Pauline Ulijaszek Scott, who has seen leptospirosis infection previously and first-hand, for calling the ambulance.